su-trivandrum/GIC-india-2018/content/fb-content.md

 https://youtu.be/v9Pn4_ObAv4

-The earth does not belong to us, we belong to the earth.
-Our world is growing big, Technology has made it small The time is now changing again, everyone is thinking big to make a global impact.
-But are you thinking right?
-Mother earth is on the verge of extinction,  Humanity is degrading, Do you have any concern?
+The earth doesn't belong to us, we belong to the earth!
+Mother earth is on the verge of extinction and humanity is degrading.
+Do you have any concern?

- Let's discover the next big thing together, with technologically innovative solutions, to solve grand problems of the world.
-Get involved in the big ideas of your time at SingularityU Global Impact Challege, Trivandrum
+Let's discover the next big thing together, with technologically innovative solutions, to solve humanities grand challenges and protect the world against the digital divide.
+Get involved in the biggest ideation contest of your time at SingularityU Global Impact Challenge, Trivandrum

 If you have that BIG IDEA to solve problems in the sector of #learning #health #Environment be part of the Global Impact Challenge - Apply Now https://su.org/gic/india-2018/

+#GICTrivandrum #GIC #KSUM #SUTrivandrum

 ### 2. General content